-The observers were especially pleased to see, following recommendations from previous Calls, a greatly expanded level of detail with each of the individual calls.
+The observers were again pleased to see, following recommendations from previous Calls, a greatly expanded level of detail with each of the individual calls.
 Each of the 2 topics was explained not only on the relevant documents but also during the webinars.
 Concrete examples, detailed information and key expected deliverables were provided to guide applicants on the submission of the EoI.
-Combined with clear communication this led to noticeably closer agreement between the independent remote scoring and ranking performed by both expert evaluators and EFPIA which also facilitated the panel discussion in Brussels.
-Call requirements were detailed even to the level of specifying individual Work Packages for each of the topics.
+Combined with clear communication this led to close agreement between the independent remote scoring and ranking performed by both expert evaluators and EFPIA which also facilitated the panel discussion in Brussels.
+Call requirements were detailed to the level of specifying individual Work Packages for each of the topics.
 As an ongoing recommendation in this later respect, EFPIA and IMI should continue to keep in mind the balance between 'prescription' and allowing a certain degree of 'interpretation' in the EoI.
-Too much dependence on prescribed Work Packages might disincentivise Applicants from looking 'outside of the box' and 'innovating' to find new ways forward, which is surely part of the IMI objective.